 Visiting a property in person can tell a buyer a lot about a home.
-But, in the summertime, some of a house’s less attractive qualities can be masked by warm weather, blossoming gardens and the brilliant summer sun.
+But, in the summertime, some of a house’s less attractive qualities can be masked by warm weather, blossoming gardens, and the brilliant summer sun.

-Still, moving in the winter can be cheaper than in the summer.
+Let’s say you do find a new home and move forward with buying a house in winter.
+Moving costs in the winter can be cheaper than in the summer.
 Fewer people buying homes means less demand for movers, which in turn could mean more competitive pricing.

 Agents may have more time in the winter to spend helping individual buyers find the house that meets their exact needs.
 Also, when it comes time to negotiate, agents may have more hours to go to bat for their clients to secure a better deal.

-Take Advantage of Last Minute Tax Savings
+7. Taking Advantage of Last-Minute Tax Savings

-Buying a house in December (rather than waiting until the following spring) can allow buyers to take advantage of last-minute savings on that year’s taxes.
+Buying a house by late December (rather than waiting until the following spring) may allow buyers to take advantage of last-minute savings on that year’s taxes.

-Financing that Home Purchase
+Financing Your Home Purchase

 SoFi Loan Products

 Terms, conditions, and state restrictions apply.
-SoFi Home Loans are not available in all states.
+Not all products are available in all states.
 See SoFi.com/eligibility for more information.